UX/UI • RESEARCH

 As we went deeper into our research with VR, AR, and AI, we learned about new Mixed Reality technology, such as the Microsoft HoloLens.
 We saw more opportunity in this compared to VR and AR, because of its ability to combine physical spaces with interactive holographic projections.

-We brainstormed possibilities based off of popular user journeys on YouTube, including tutorials and game walkthroughs.
+We brainstormed possibilities based off of our user needs and wants, and from common user journeys on YouTube we had found during our initial research phase.
+This included tutorials and game walkthroughs.
 Here are a couple of those concepts:

 What if cooking tutorials could show users step by step holograms in their actual kitchen space, making the process much more seamless?